 Even though technology has marched on into the email and cloud-based universe, the venerable fax still has a purpose in 2017.
 In many businesses scenarios, sending a fax remains the best, most common way to get a document from point to point.
 Enter virtual, or electronic, faxing.
 Such services have been around for a while, but there has never been such a plethora of options, at various levels of sophistication and cost.

-We make these recommendations after testing 10 different services.
-We also periodically go back to services we've previously tested to see if new features are added or pricing has changed; we then update our ratings accordingly.
+Our recommendation of MetroFax comes after more than 100 hours of testing a dozen different services (some of which have since been bought out by competitors and thus have been dropped from this report).
+In addition to our initial testing, we periodically go back to services we've looked at previously to see if new features are added or pricing has changed; we then update our ratings accordingly.

 Why Use an Online Fax Service

 There are plenty of reasons for turning to an online provider for your faxing needs.
 Physical fax machines remain a hassle, and can often be painfully slow to send documents.
 Plus, who wants to listen to the annoying digital handshake tones?
 Since so many documents originate in digital form, or can easily be converted into digital form, electronic faxing makes perfect sense.
 If you need to have a greater degree of tracking and scheduling than what you get with a simple fax-on-demand system, there are services that can help with that, too.

 The big advantage of such systems is that for sending, you don't need to be by a physical fax machine, and you don't have to worry about busy signals, since the system will wait and send when the recipient's fax frees up.
 Likewise, for receiving faxes, you don't have to have your PC on, nor do you have to hear a ring when an incoming fax arrives.
 It's the best possible marriage of old and new technologies.